AdobeDocs/analytics.es-ES/help/implement/js-implementation/c-variables/page-variables.md

  </tbody>
 </table>

-La variable *`pageType`* captura la dirección URL errante cuando se muestra una página de error 404, lo que permite encontrar rápidamente los vínculos rotos y las rutas que ya no son válidas en el sitio personalizado.
-Configure la *`pageType`* variable en la página de error exactamente como se muestra a continuación.
+The *`pageType`* variable captures the errant URL when a 404 Error page is displayed, which allows you to quickly find broken links and paths that are no longer valid on the custom site.
+Configure la variable *`pageType`* en la página de error exactamente como se muestra a continuación.

 No utilice la variable del nombre de página en las páginas de error 404.
 La variable *`pageType`* se utiliza solamente para la página de error 404.